buckutt/Beta-Server/SPECS.md

     instead of fetching tokens on every request.
 Be careful, there was a difference between rights stored and rights used (req.user.rights) as used rights are filtred (based on pin/password and right expiration)
-    - Do not use failedAuth => use haproxy/nginx/iptables to do that
+    - Do not use failedAuth => use haproxy/nginx/iptables to do that -> Finally, there should not be any right revocation (seller should keep his rights until disconnect)